goharbor/harbor/README.md

     ```sh
     $ git clone https://github.com/vmware/harbor
     ```
-2. Edit the file **Deploy/harbor.cfg**, make necessary configuration changes such as hostname, admin password and mail server.
+2. Edit the file **make/harbor.cfg**, make necessary configuration changes such as hostname, admin password and mail server.
 Refer to [Installation and Configuration Guide](docs/installation_guide.md) for more info.

 3. Install Harbor with the following commands.
 Note that the docker-compose process can take a while.
     ```sh
-    $ cd Deploy
+    $ cd make

     $ ./prepare
     Generated configuration file: ./config/ui/env